BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

 \subsubsection{Algorithmic and Parameter Choices}

-\tool has a handful of parameters, some of which can be viewed as given externally and others whose choice is purely up to the entity that's utilizing \tool.
-We now describe and, whenever possible, motivate, our choices for these.
+\tool has a handful of parameters, some of which can be viewed as given externally (by the laws of nature, so to speak), and others whose choice is purely up to the entity deploying \tool.
+We now describe and, whenever possible, motivate, our choices for these.\\